Parton distribution functions from scalar light-front parton gas model

-In the scenario where only distributions of the longitudinal momentum fractions are of interest, the marginalization of the phase space distribution by $\mathbf{p}^\perp$ integrals can be evaluated analytically.
-Let us start with the definition of the joint longitudinal momentum fraction distribution of all partons:
+In the scenario where only distributions of the longitudinal momentum fractions are of interest, the marginalization of the phase-space distribution by integrals with respect to $\mathbf{p}^\perp$ can be evaluated analytically.
+Let us start with the definition of the joint longitudinal momentum-fraction distribution of all partons: